-New Horizons - Drake Hotel/Tenderloin Housing Clinic
+New Horizons/Tenderloin Housing Clinic

-The New Horizons Transitional Housing program is a partnership between the SFAPD and Tenderloin Housing Clinic.
+The New Horizons Transitional Housing program located at the Drake Hotel is a partnership between the SFAPD and Tenderloin Housing Clinic.
 New Horizons is a 12-month clean and sober transitional housing and supportive services for SFAPD clients.
 Clients who complete 180 days of residential treatment are prioritized for placement.
 The program's goal is to reintegrate individuals into the community, prevent recidivism, and connect clients with permanent housing.